pixelmindai/pixelmind-plugin-unity-package/README.md

 4. You'll notice that the object has an option `Assign to Material` ticked.
 Leave it as it is.
 5. Following the same set of instructions as for the sprite, you can generate a texture that will now replace a material of the 3D object like the sample cube.

-### Runtime
+#### Runtime

+To be able to generate assets on Runtime you just need to follow these simple steps:

+1. Select the game object with the attached component of `Pixelmind Imaginarium`.
+2. Add your Pixelmind's `public` API key in the designated field
-1. Click on the 'Enable GUI' button
+3. Click on the 'Enable GUI' button
+4. After you run the game a GUI will appear on top of your Game view.
-2. Use the in-game form the same way as mentioned above in the editor section.
+5. Use the GUI in the same manner as you would in the editor (`Get Generators > Enter Prompt > Generate`).

+### Known Issues

+If you are using an optional Pusher package, after installation on 2021.x.x versions you might get an error saying:

+`Assembly 'Packages/com.pusher.pusherwebsocketunity/Packages/PusherClient.2.1.0/lib/net472/PusherClient.dll' will not be loaded due to errors:
+PusherClient references strong named Newtonsoft.Json Assembly references: 12.0.0.0 Found in project: 13.0.0.0.`

+To resolve the issue go to `Edit > Project Settings > Player > Other Settings > Configuration > Assembly Version Validation` and disable Version Validation.